ntmkimm/CARO-GAME-GOMOKU-HCMUS/README.md

 #DESCRIPTION
 - This game based Console Window
-- We test this game under Visual Studio Environent
+- We test this game under Visual Studio Enviroment
 - No special library, everything from scratch

 #DETAIL